 2.2.
-PROJECTS SUBJECT TO THE REPLACEMENT CLASS SCREENING REPORT
+PROJECTS SUBJECT TO REPLACEMENT CLASS SCREENING REPORT

-Projects subject to the RCSR include oyster over-wintering projects located within the Environmental Setting Areas listed in Appendix A and described in Appendix B. These projects consist of the use of Vexar® bags, cages and/or tables that can be attached to long lines, or works that resemble such infrastructure.
-Gear and long lines are in turn placed directly on the bottom or in the water column.
+Projects subject to the RCSR include works used to over-winter oysters within the Environmental Setting Areas listed in Appendix A and described in Appendix B. These works include Vexar[©] bags, cages and/or tables that can be attached to long lines, or works that resemble such infrastructure.
+Gear and long lines are in turn attached to the bottom, or in the water column.